look997/let-svelte-signals/README.md

 One could elaborate on the doubts, and answer them, but I would like to get through the topic as it is first.

-This way we have achieved one of the goals of the run - the same code in the svelte file, and in the js/ts file.
+This way we have achieved one of the goals of the runes - the same code in the svelte file, and in the js/ts file.

 ## Notices